-- 8:00 Monday Friday classes begin - 4:15 Monday Thursday Dismissal - 4:15 Friday/ Noon every other Friday - We educate the whole child, academically, socially and emotionally. - All children, regardless of socioeconomic status, race, religion, ethnicity, or gender can grow, achieve, and be successful, happy and healthy citizens. - Education, incorporating rigor and compassion, is the key to ending the cycle of poverty. - Coming to school each day and working hard is the path to educational success. - Ability and competence grow with effort and persistence. - Parents are vital to their children's success. - Community partnerships and involvement are critical to the life of the school. - The school environment must be safe, calm and responsive. - SCHOOL SHOULD BE A JOYFUL EXPERIENCE!
+8:00 - Monday - Friday classes begin

+3:30 - Monday - Friday - Dismissal

+- We educate the whole child, academically, socially and emotionally. - All children, regardless of socioeconomic status, race, religion, ethnicity, or gender can grow, achieve, and be successful, happy and healthy citizens. - Education, incorporating rigor and compassion, is the key to ending the cycle of poverty. - Coming to school each day and working hard is the path to educational success. - Ability and competence grow with effort and persistence. - Parents are vital to their children's success. - Community partnerships and involvement are critical to the life of the school. - The school environment must be safe, calm and responsive. - SCHOOL SHOULD BE A JOYFUL EXPERIENCE!